When was the last time play helped connect you and a friend?

 At Clowns Without Borders, we rely on the power of play to help connect people to each other and to their hopes and dreams of a better world.

-In this post, the four CWB artists who performed in Mexico this past August (Luz, Darina, Vanessa, and Molly) each share a story of how women and girls in Mexico use play to connect and dream of a better future.
+In this post, the four CWB artists who performed in Mexico this past August (Luz, Darina, Vanessa, and Molly) each share a story of how women and girls in Mexico use play to connect and dream of a bright future.
 The stories are especially inspiring because these girls and young women have survived human trafficking.

 Please note: This post includes information about human trafficking and sexual exploitation.
 At CWB, we’re committed to sharing the context within which we work, including naming the human rights violations our audience members have experienced.
 We understand this content may be upsetting.
 If you prefer to skip the post and go straight to the photo montage video, click here.